 The sea breeze took pity and played a light song within her high chestnut bangs, but better than that was Sephiroth’s patience, which was anything but a chore.
 Aeris glanced up every so often with fear just waiting to bloom.
 He would grow angry at this delay and throw her down the stairs, but never once in the Great General’s face did the little maid witness wrath.
 Gentle concern ruled angelic features as her hand tightened on his with each step.
 The gentleness stayed but the latter receded only when the bottom was reached.

-A transformed the Cetra’s expression, smoothing the worry away.
+A smile transformed the Cetra’s expression, smoothing the worry away.
 Despite her feet sinking deep in the sands that near buried the lower step.
 It was still warm, a vestige of daylight, and Aeris was curious.
 Stepping out of her soft, little shoes, she let the white bury her feet.
 Then a low laugh caused her slight start, and she blinked in innocence up.
 Her guardian had tilted his head to one side letting his lips follow suit.